-This policy and procedure applies to students who are the recipients of FEE-HELP or HECS-HELP assistance under HESA and Institute staff.
+This policy and procedure applies to students who are the recipients of FEE-HELP or HECS- HELP assistance under HESA and Institute staff.

-3. [Defin itions
+3. Definitions

 Term Definition census date is the last day a student can submit a Request for Commonwealth assistance form (to access a Commonwealth supported place or a HELP loan) or withdraw their enrolment without incurring the fees or a HELP debt as set by the Institute.
 Group General Manager is the person holding the position of Group General Manager as appointed by the Institute.
 FEE-HELP is assistance to meet a student's liability to pay tuition fees for units of study that are not Commonwealth supported and paid to the Institute to discharge the student's liability to pay his or her tuition fees.
-HECS-HELP is assistance to meet a student's liability to pay the student contribution amounts for units of study that are Commonwealth supported and paid to the Institute to discharge the student's liability to pay his or her tuition fees. original decision the person making the decision following a request of a FEE-HELP or HECS-HELP debt remission, who will normally be the Manager Student Administration and Experience or nominee. reviewer is the Group General Manager or nominee, except where he/she was responsible for (or involved in) the making of the original decision; or if the position of Group General Manager or nominee is not senior to
+HECS-HELP is assistance to meet a student's liability to pay the student contribution amounts for units of study that are Commonwealth supported and paid to the Institute to discharge the student's liability to pay his or her tuition fees. original decision the person making the decision following a request of a FEE-HELP or HECS-HELP debt remission, who will normally be the Manager Student Administration and Experience or nominee. reviewer is the Group General Manager or nominee, except where he/she was responsible for (or involved in) the making of the original decision; or if the position of Group General Manager or nominee is not senior to the position of the person involved in making the decision, in which case the reviewer will be the Chief Executive

-Term Definition the position of the person involved in making the decision, in which case the reviewer will be the Chief Executive Officer. special circumstances are circumstances which- a) are beyond the student's control and must be unusual, uncommon or abnormal; b) do not make their full impact on the student until on or after the census date for the unit of study; and c) make it impracticable for the student to complete the requirements for the unit during the period during which the student undertook, or was to undertake, the unit due to circumstances such as: medical eg. where a student's changed medical condition makes them unable to continue studying; family/personal eg. death or severe medical or financial problems within a family that makes it unreasonable to expect the student to continue studying; employment eg. where a student's employment status or arrangements have changed making it impossible to continue studying and this is beyond the student's control; or course related circumstances eg. where the Institute has changed the unit and the student is disadvantaged by not being able to complete the unit or is not being given credit towards other units or the course, student is a person enrolled in a course of study or unit of study with the Institute.
+Term Definition Officer. are circumstances which- a) are beyond the student's control and must be unusual, uncommon or abnormal; b) do not make their full impact on the student until on or after the census date for the unit of study; and c) make it impracticable for the student to complete the requirements for the unit during the period during which the student undertook, or was to undertake, the unit due to circumstances such as: medical e.g. where a student's changed medical condition makes them unable to continue studying; special circumstances family/personal e.g. death or severe medical or financial problems within a family that makes it unreasonable to expect the student to continue studying; employment e.g. where a student's employment status or arrangements have changed making it impossible to continue studying and this is beyond the student's control; or course related circumstances e.g. where the Institute has changed the unit and the student is disadvantaged by not being able to complete the unit or is not being given credit towards other units or the course, and are further outlined in the Administrative Guidelines to HESA. student is a person enrolled in a course of study or unit of study with the Institute.